Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Pere Marquette Park

-Located at 3510 Channel Drive in Muskegon, Pere Marquette Park offers 2.5 miles of stunning Lake Michigan shoreline across 27.5 acres.
+At 3510 Channel Drive in Muskegon, Pere Marquette Park offers 2.5 miles of stunning Lake Michigan shoreline across 27.5 acres.
 The clean, sandy beach is surf-raked daily, and a 200-foot accessible walkway makes it easy for everyone to enjoy.
 It’s a hotspot for kiteboarding, kayaking, paddleboarding, and beach volleyball.
-Honestly, if this beach were in a more well-known town, it would be mobbed.
-Lucky for you, it’s not—yet.
+If this beach were in a more well-known town, it would be mobbed.

-Little Sable Point Lighthouse on the shore of Lake Michigan near Silver Lake Sand Dunes in Mears Michigan
+Little Sable Point Lighthouse on Lake Michigan near Silver Lake Sand Dunes in Mears, Michigan

 Silver Lake Sand Dunes in Mears

-You can never have too much beach, and miles of sandy beach is exactly what you’ll find here.
-Along with dune buggy rides, hiking trails, and the small towns of Whitehall and Montague (both worth a stop), the real star is the pristine beach and the pretty pink Little Sable Point Lighthouse.
-This is one of my personal favorite beaches on the entire Lake Michigan coast—it feels wild and untouched in the best way.
+You can never have too much beach, and miles of sand is exactly what you’ll find here.
+Along with dune buggy rides, hiking trails, and the small towns of Whitehall and Montague, the real star is the pristine beach and the pretty pink Little Sable Point Lighthouse.
+This is one of my favorite beaches on the entire coast — it feels wild and untouched in the best way.

 📍 Silver Lake Sand Dunes Quick Facts